ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Marco: As a parameter, it must have a type anyway and we said it should be a CBOR array consistently with the usage of this parameter in the following sections.
 -->

 * 'client_cred', with value the public key or certificate of the Client, encoded as a CBOR byte string.
 If the KDC is managing (collecting from/distributing to the Client) the public keys of the group members, this field contains the public key of the Client.
+The default encoding for public keys is COSE Keys.
+Alternative specific encodings of this parameter MAY be defined in applications of this specification.

 * 'client_cred_verify', encoded as a CBOR byte string.
 This parameter contains a signature computed by the Client over the nonce N received from the KDC in the 2.01 (Created) response to the token POST request (see {{token-post}}).
 The Client computes the signature by using its own private key, whose corresponding public key is either directly specified in the 'client_cred' parameter or included in the certificate specified in the 'client_cred' parameter.
 This parameter MUST be present if the 'client_cred' parameter is present.